TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

     Example input file:
     sample1	/path/to/your/file.vcf
     sample2	/path/to/your/file2.vcf

+Optional input:
-    * --reference: path to the FASTA genome reference (indexes expected *.fai, *.dict)
+    * --reference: path to the FASTA genome reference (indexes expected *.fai, *.dict) [required for normalization]
     * --vcf-without-ad: indicate when the VCFs to normalize do not have the FORMAT/AD annotation

-Optional input:
     * --output: the folder where to publish output
     * --skip_normalization: flag indicating to skip all normalization steps
     * --skip_decompose_complex: flag indicating not to split complex variants (ie: MNVs and combinations of SNVs and indels)